looker-open-source/actions/src/actions/slack/README.md

 There are 2 ways of getting Slack credentials for use with this action.

-1. Bot user in a private Slack application (reccomended)
+1. Bot user in a private Slack application (recommended)
 2. Slack legacy token

 ### Bot user in a private Slack application